Best Pecan Pie Recipe

 Notes

-To freeze.
-Prepare the pecan pie and allow it to cool completely.
-Wrap the pie plate entirely in foil, making sure to wrap it entirely around the top and bottom of the pie.
-Then, place the wrapped pie into a freezer-safe zip-top bag and store it in the freezer for up to 3 months.
+- Freeze: Prepare the pie, cool completely.
+Wrap the pie plate entirely in foil, including the top and bottom.
+Place the wrapped pie into a freezer-safe zip-top bag and store it in the freezer for up to 3 months.
+Thaw in fridge overnight.
+Serve cold or reheat.

 Nutrition